The Things Religious Leaders Focus on May Not Matter to God at All

 The Right Church Priorities

 Instead of an unhealthy, unbiblical focus on the three B’s, what if we and our churches instead looked to the three C’s of changed lives, community, and commitment?

 - Jesus wants changed lives.
 He says, “Repent and follow me,” so that he can reorder our priorities.
 In fact, most all he says is about changing our perspectives of how we live.

 - Jesus wants to build a community.
 He calls it the kingdom of God, but we made it into a church.
 Shame on us.

 - Jesus expects our commitment.
 He desires people who are all in.
 He wants us to follow him, to serve him, and to be with him (John 12:26).
 That’s commitment, and that’s what Jesus wants.

 If Jesus focuses on changed lives, community, and commitment, so should we.
+These should be our church priorities.
 Let’s push aside butts, bucks, and buildings, because these things just get in the way of what Jesus wants for his followers.

 Read more about this in Peter’s new book, Jesus’s Broken Church, available in e-book, audiobook, paperback, and hardcover.